UdeS-CoBIUS/GenePredictionReviewBenchmark/README.md

 <!-- Getting started -->
 <h2 id="getting-started"> :rocket: Getting Started with the benchmark</h2>

-* Step 1: Clone the repository with GitHub CLI. or using the command
+* Step 1: Clone the repository with GitHub CLI or using the command
 <pre><code> git clone https://github.com/UdeS-CoBIUS/GenePredictionReviewBenchmark.git</code></pre>

 * Step 2: Install the prerequisites tools with the command <pre><code> ... </code></pre>

-* Step 3: Retrieve data from and source codes from repository.
-You don't have to follow the instructions in this step 3 if you have already cloned the repository in the step 1.
+* Step 3: Retrieve data and source codes from external repositories.
+You don't have to follow the instructions in this step 3 if you have already cloned the repository in step 1.

-    * Access and Download the gitlab project of Nicolas Scalzitti and al <a href="https://forge.icube.unistra.fr/n.scalzitti/g3po"> here </a> or clone the repository with the command
+    * Access and Download the gitlab project of `Nicolas Scalzitti and al` <a href="https://forge.icube.unistra.fr/n.scalzitti/g3po"> here </a> or clone the repository with the command

     <pre><code> git clone https://icube-forge.unistra.fr/n.scalzitti/g3po.git </code></pre>

     * Extract the repository `g3po-main.tar.gz`and replace some files that have been updated by using the following commands:

     <pre><code>
-    #description
+    #[description/changes to add here]
     mv utils/launch_prediction2.py g3po-main/src/. </code></pre>